Dirac operators on foliations: the Lichnerowicz inequality

 \begin{thm} {\bf (Connes \cite{Co86})} Let $F$ be a spin integrable subbundle of the tangent bundle of a compact oriented manifold $M$.
 If there is a metric $g^F$ on $F$ such that $k^F>0$ over $M$, then $\widehat{A}(M)=0$. \end{thm}

+Clearly, if one assumes that $\dim M=4k$ and that $TM$ is also spin, then Theorem \ref{t0.1} is stronger than Corollary \ref{t14.1} in this case.

-Recall that the proof given in \cite{Co86} for Theorem \ref{t0.1} uses in an essential way the noncommutative geometry.
+Recall that the proof outlined in \cite{Co86} for Theorem \ref{t0.1} uses in an essential way the noncommutative geometry.
 It is based on the Connes-Skandalis longitudinal index theorem for foliations \cite{CoS84} as well as the techniques of cyclic cohomology.
-Thus it relies on the spin structure on $F$, and we do not see how to adapt it to prove Theorem \ref{t0.2}.
+Thus it relies on the spin structure on $F$.
+Also, it does not cover the $\dim M= 8k+i $ ($i=1,\,2$) cases.

+Our main result, as stated in Theorem \ref{t0.2}, concerns concrete Dirac type operators on $M$.
+It gives more information (like eigenvalue estimates) than just the index.

-However, we will make use of a geometric trick in \cite{Co86}, which is the construction of a fibration\footnote{Which will be called a Connes fibration in what follows.} over an arbitrary foliation, in our proof of Theorems \ref{t0.2} and \ref{t0.1}.
-The key advantage of this fibration is that the lifted (from the original) foliation is almost isometric, i.e., very close to the Riemannian foliation on which we have seen that the question in Remark \ref{t002} admits an easy positive answer.
-On the other hand, this fibration is noncompact, which makes the proofs of both Theorems \ref{t0.2} and \ref{t0.1} highly nontrivial.
+The construction of the Dirac type operator in Theorem \ref{t0.2} makes use of the important geometric trick in \cite{Co86}, which is the construction of a fibration\footnote{Which will be called a Connes fibration in what follows.} over an arbitrary foliation.
+The key advantage of this fibration is that the lifted (from the original) foliation is almost isometric, i.e., very close to the Riemannian foliation (which corresponds to the $\omega=0$ case).
+On the other hand, this fibration is noncompact, which makes the proof of Theorem \ref{t0.2} highly nontrivial.

 Roughly speaking, the Connes fibration over a foliation $(M,F)$ is a fibration $\pi:\mM\rightarrow M$ where for any $x\in M$, the fiber $\pi^{-1}(x)$ is the space of Euclidean metrics on the quotient space $T_xM/F_x$.
 The integrable subbundle $F$ of $TM$ lifts to an integrable subbundle $\mF$ of $T\mM$, and $(\mM,\mF)$ carries an almost isometric structure in the sense of \cite[Section 4]{Co86}.
 Take any metric on the transverse bundle $TM/F$, which by definition determines an embedded section $s:M\hookrightarrow \mM$.
-The induced fibration $s\circ\pi:\mM\rightarrow s(M)$ looks like a vector bundle, and Connes obtained his theorem by examining the corresponding Riemann-Roch property in noncommutative frameworks.